Tasks you can do with the SDK:

 Do everything as normal user, don't use root user or sudo!

 Do not build in a directory that has spaces in its full path

 You can either download a precompiled SDK, or compile it yourself from sources.
-Compilation from source is simply enabling the menuconfig option
+Compilation from source is done by simply enabling the menuconfig option

 Build the OpenWrt SDK (CONFIG_SDK).

 The precompiled SDK is found in the same download folder where you find the firmware images for your device.

 After decompressing the SDK archive, optionally edit the

 feeds.conf.default file to add your package feeds.
 By default, this will contain the feeds used when the SDK was built.
 You can add your own feeds, local or remote, just like using the buildroot.
 If you are simply rebuilding extra packages, you don't need to do this at all.

 ./scripts/feeds update -acommand to obtain and update package definitions.